ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_environmentalization.md

   host: db.com
 ```

-Alternatively, you can choose to use a different `values.yaml` for each environment.
-So for the staging environment you could have:
+Alternatively, to use a different `values.yaml` for each environment, set it as follows:

 ```yaml
 # values.yaml for staging